firecracker-microvm/firecracker-containerd/README.md

   running containers using kernel-based container runtimes, without the isolation compromise of such solutions.
 Multi-tenant hosts would particularly benefit from this use case.
+  * Please note that multi-tenant use cases are at the user's own risk.

 To maintain compatibility with the container ecosystem, where possible, we use container standards such as the OCI image format.